 88% of all waste sent for recycling, composting and thermal treatment.

 How much waste ends up in landfill?

-Note: Any difference between the amount sent to landfill and for energy recovery is due to losses during treatment e.g. evaporation during composting.
+Note: Any difference between the amount sent to recycling, composting, landfill and for energy recovery is due to losses during treatment such as evaporation during composting.
 This loss is not counted towards the recycling rate.

-In 2017/18 South Gloucestershire was ranked eighth out of 10 comparative authorities and fourteenth out of a total of 92 unitary authorities (UA).
+In 2021/22 South Gloucestershire was ranked second out of 10 comparative authorities and 94 unitary authorities (UA).
 These are authorities with responsibility for collecting and disposing of household waste.